-The sixth category for the 2017 Reading Challenge—for those of you who want to put the “oomph” back in your reading life—is “a book about books or reading.”
+Does it get any nerdier than this?
+The sixth category for the 2017 Reading Challenge—for those of you who want to put the “oomph” back in your reading life—is “a book about books and reading.”

 Why?
 This is your nudge to step back and view your reading life at a little bit of distance, so you can better appreciate what you read, and why.

 (Alternate answer: because it’s good nerdy fun.)

 There are all kinds of choices here.
 You could try an instructional book, like a book that aims to show writers how to improve their craft.
 You could pick up a book about the pursuit of reading—what to read, why to read, how to get more out of your reading.

 You could try a memoir—a huge number of authors of both fiction and non have at some point put pen to page to explain what reading means to them.

 Or you could try a book about publishing, bookstores, book clubs, the study of English literature … you name it.

 Need ideas for this category?
 These ten titles cover a lot of ground, and they’re on here either because I loved them, or because they’re high on my personal TBR list.
 There are thousands of titles that could fit this category—and I can’t wait to hear what you pick.